emccorson/onsenguide/GUIDE.md

     snap to the next item.
 The value can range between 0 and 1.
 We have it set pretty low here so it doesn't take much swiping to automatically scroll.

 There are plenty more carousel attributes and methods.
-Take a look at the API docs for the full list.
+Take a look at its [API page](/v2/api/js/ons-carousel.html) for the full list.

+##### Updating and moving the gallery

 Now for the JavaScript to make this work.
 Two things need to happen when the carousel is shown: